bovirus/adbtools2/README.md

 ## hack-script.sh

-This a script to be executed on the `/bin/ash` command line interface in the router to exploit a vulnerability and become root.
+This is a script to be executed on the `/bin/ash` command line interface in the router to exploit a vulnerability and become root.
 Details on how to use this script are in the following section.

 ## How to become root on this router